mar10/wunderbaum/docs/tutorial/tutorial_initialize.md

 <dt>columns</dt>
 <dd>
     A list of maps that define column headers.
-    If this option is set, Wunderbaum becomes a tree grid control instead of a plain tree.
+    If this option is set, Wunderbaum becomes a treegrid control instead of a plain tree.
     Column definitions can be passed as tree option, or be part of a `source` response.